The anisotropic square lattice Ising model with quenched surface disorder: Model and method

-can be calculated with a transfer-matrix method, with $2M\times 2M$ transfer matrix $\mathbf{\mathcal{T}}$, similar to the case for open boundaries \cite{Hucht16a,Hucht16b,Hucht21a}.
-The open and the quenched boundary condition of the considered system are described by the $2M\times M$ block vectors $ |\mathbf{e}_{\mathrm{o}} \rangle$ and $ |\mathbf{e}_{\kappa} \rangle$, respectively.
-The detailed derivation of the partition function is shown in the appendix \ref{Appendix:partition-function}.
+can be calculated with a transfer-matrix method similar to the case of open BCs on all sides \cite{Hucht16a, Hucht16b, Hucht21a}, with a $2M \times 2M$ block transfer matrix \CC{The open and the quenched boundary condition at the two ends of the cylinder are described by the $2M\times M$ block vectors $ |\bmat{e}_{\mathrm{o}} \rangle$ and $ |\bmat{e}_{\kappa} \rangle$, respectively. }